-The ends justifies the means.
+The end justifies the means.
 Most people are familiar with this quote.
-This quote is a derivative from the chapter XVIII content of “The Prince” by Niccolo` Machiavelli.
-He originally wrote “Si Guarda al fine”.
-This would normally be translated as “Pay attention to the result”.
-This excerpt from Chapter XVIII does not really have any correlation with the present popular quote.
-We could also write that the end justifies the means.
+It originated in chapter XVIII of The Prince by Niccolo` Machiavelli.
+However, the original text read “Si Guarda al fine”.
+Pay attention to the result would be a fairly accurate translation.
+Nonetheless, this excerpt does not really have any correlation with the popular quote.

 However, this quote does have insight that is helpful in our conscious awakening process.
 Therefore, let’s say “All experiences lead to this moment; or do they?”
 Several months ago I had noticed a subtle interference in my state of active awareness to the present moment.
 Here I must smile slightly at this terminology.
 It is much easier to say that I had been distracted.
 I reflectively considered the core of this interference.
 It was possible for me to determine that this had originated due to a phase of dissatisfaction.
 I had been pondering over past situations in areas of education, career and love.
 What started this phase of self- destructive contemplation?

 It was the “mind” with its content detail structures.
 It had attached itself to a few passing memories.
 This had distracted me from the present due to thought patterns activated by the brain.
 These distractions became a burden because I had diverted energy from conscious awareness to thoughts and emotions.
 I had “gone astray” and forgotten the depth of presence.
 Experiences may lead you to this moment.
 However, how you observe it depends on your active participation.